murillo128/codec-agnostic-rtp-payload-format/codec-agnostic-rtp-payload-format.md

 This document describes a solution, which provides the following features in the case the encoded content has been modified before reaching the packetizer:
 - a paylaod agnostic RTP packetization format that can be used on any media content,
-- a signalling mechanism for the above format and the inner payload, Both of the above mechanism are backward compatible with most of (S)RTP/RTCP mechanisms used for bandwidth estimation and congestion control in RTP/SRTP/webrtc, including but not limited to SSRC, RED, FEC, RTX, NACK, SR/RR, REMB, transport-wide-CC, TIMBR, ....
+- a negotiation mechanism for the above format and the inner payload, Both of the above mechanism are backward compatible with most of (S)RTP/RTCP mechanisms used for bandwidth estimation and congestion control in RTP/SRTP/webrtc, including but not limited to SSRC, RED, FEC, RTX, NACK, SR/RR, REMB, transport-wide-CC, TMBR, ....
 It as illustrated by existing implementations in chrome, safari, and Medooze.

 This document also describes a solution to allow SFUs to continue performing packet routing on top of this generic RTP packetization format.